-Verify Airlines are Inserted Correctly - Generally on Vehicles with Less Than 5000 Miles (8000 Km)
+Verify Airlines are Inserted Correctly - Generally on Vehicles with Less Than 5000 Miles (800 Km)

 Caution: Prior to any visual and physical inspections of the airlines, the system should be depressurized according to SI.
-Failure to depressurize the system may cause personal injury or damage to the vehicle.
+Failure to depressurize t system may cause personal injury or damage to the vehicle.

-The air suspension system is very robust and if a vehicle is reported to have an air suspension failure in the first 5000 miles (8000 km), it is likely that the airline connections at the air springs were assembled incorrectly during the manufacturing process.
-The design of the airline does not allow for it to be partially inserted.
+The air suspension system is very robust and if a vehicle is reported to have an air suspension failure in the first 5000 miles (8000 km), it is likely the the airline connections at the air springs were assembled incorrectly during the manufacturing process.
+The design of the airline does not allow for to be partially inserted.
 It will either be fully seated or sitting loose in the fitting.
-There should be about 3-4 mm from the face of the valve to the notch in the airline (Dimension X above).
+There should be about 3-4 mm from the face of the valve to the note the airline (Dimension X above).